Antibody-Based Therapies

 17 November 2026 ALL TIMES WET (GMT/UTC)

-The Antibody-based Therapies program showcases how emerging modalities are reshaping the therapeutic landscape across oncology, autoimmunity, and beyond.
-From first-in-class antibodies ready to enger the clinic to next-generation immunomodulatory formats, speakers will highlight advances in Fc engineering, receptor agonism, and precision depletion of pathogenic cells.
-The agenda further explores radiopharmaceuticals, novel scaffolds, and targeted degradation platforms that expand antibody function into new therapeutic spaces.
-Together, these sessions provide a forward-looking view of how innovative antibody designs are driving more precise, potent, and durable patient outcomes.
+The Antibody-Based Therapies program showcases how emerging modalities are reshaping the therapeutic landscape across oncology, autoimmunity, and beyond.
+From clinical-stage candidates to next-generation immunomodulatory formats, speakers will highlight advances in Fc engineering, receptor agonism, and precision depletion of pathogenic cells.
+The agenda further explores radiopharmaceuticals, novel scaffolds such as DARPins and affibodies, and targeted protein degradation platforms that expand antibody function into new therapeutic spaces.
+Together, these sessions provide a forward-looking view of how innovative antibody-based designs are driving more precise and potent therapies for patients.

 Preliminary Agenda